 Make It Popular (Social Norms)

-Last week, I attended a Black Lives Matter rally along with thousands of other people in downtown Orlando.
+This past summer, I attended a Black Lives Matter rally along with thousands of other people in downtown Orlando.
 A risk, yes, but it was outdoors and nearly everyone in a crowd of mostly young people was wearing a mask.
 Just blocks away in either direction, the bars and restaurants in the North Quarter and Thornton Park neighborhoods were packed inside and out with bare-faced partiers.

 Without clear public health messages from our local, state and national leaders, people are looking to their in-groups to set the injunctive social norms — perceptions of which behaviors are typically approved or disapproved by other people.
 The protest organizers included “wear a mask” in all of their promotional materials and wore masks themselves.

-The good news is that mask-wearing norms are so in flux right now that anyone who is reading this blog can help set expectations for your own circles.
+The good news is that mask-wearing norms are so in flux that anyone who is reading this blog can help set expectations for your own circles.
 Every parent, business owner, and community leader who cares about stopping the spread of COVID-19 can leverage their influence as role models.
 We can all wear masks, and share our own personal “why.”

 Like this week, when I dropped off a gift at a colleague's house, resisted the urge to give her a hug, and told her, “I wore this mask for you.”